 When are we going to see salary ranges?

 Pay ranges will be available to unit HR partners and supervisors by early summer 2020.
 Pay range information will also be available during the employee review period in fall 2020.

 Why can’t we see the pay bands for the positions being mapped?

 Throughout fall 2019, HR is researching salary surveys in academia, health care and shared services.
 This research will inform creation of pay bands associated with the career framework.

 What are the future pay impacts to employees whose salary may be above or below the new pay range for their position?

-In November and December 2019, President’s Cabinet will review results of mapping and salary research.
+Throughout first quarter of 2020, President’s Cabinet will review results of mapping and salary research.
 The cabinet’s decisions will include the university’s approach to pay that falls outside the new ranges.
-Decisions are expected in the first quarter of 2020.
+Decisions are expected in spring of 2020.

 Could positions in the individual contributor series pay more than positions in the people leader series?

 Yes.
 The career framework allows for dual career paths – one primarily as a supervisor and people leader and one path primarily as an individual contributor.
 Having this dual career path allows for personal preference and available opportunities.
 Staff in the Managerial band achieve results primarily through directing others.
 Those in the Specialized band are typically individual contributors.
 Starting at S3, those in the Specialized band could be equivalent to the Managerial band in pay, career level and experience.
 An individual does not need to progress through all Specialized levels before holding a Managerial role.

 What primary market data sources will be used to establish pay ranges?